Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

 Dual-Fuel Engines

-With dual-fuel engines, we can offer pressure pumping and contract drilling services with a fuel mixture of up to 70 percent natural gas.
+With dual fuel engines, we can offer pressure pumping and contract drilling services with a fuel mixture of up to 70% natural gas.
 Substitution of cleaner-burning natural gas in place of diesel fuel is significantly better from an environmental perspective, as natural gas generates less carbon monoxide than diesel fuel, as well as less nitrogen oxide (NOx), enabling our engines to burn cleaner and reduce greenhouse gas emissions, which improves air quality.

-Within our pressure pumping business, a number of our spreads are currently dual-fuel capable.
-Our contract drilling business maintains approximately 69 dual-fuel rig power systems.
+Within our Completion Services business, more than 70% of our pressure pumping spreads are currently dual fuel capable.
+Our contract drilling business maintains approximately 69 dual fuel rig power systems.

 Natural Gas Engines

 We were the first contract driller to use Waukesha natural gas engines on a drilling rig.
-Our rich-burn natural gas engines, which do not require the use of diesel fuel, allow our drilling rigs to run 100 percent on natural gas.
+The rich-burn natural gas engines, which do not require the use of diesel fuel, allow our drilling rigs to run 100% on natural gas.
 The substitution of natural gas in place of diesel fuel results in a variety of environmental benefits, including emissions reduction.

 These natural gas systems have the ability to utilize the local natural gas infrastructure that is often available in our working areas, reducing the need for diesel fuel transportation and consumption.
 These dedicated natural gas engines are also equipped with a three-way catalyst to significantly reduce NOx emissions.